 SEATTLE, Washington — The state of hunger in Venezuela is a result of multiple societal collapses in the country.
 The recent collapse of the Venezuelan economy in 2016 contributed to numerous hardships that many Venezuelans, both in and out of the country, suffer daily.
-The lack of essential amenities such as food and medicine led to many Venezuelans migrating out of their countries, which further caused an international migrant crisis.
-This crisis has a historical root that stems from the presidency of President Hugo Chávez.
+The lack of essential amenities such as food and medicine led to many Venezuelans migrating out of their country, causing an international migrant crisis.
+The situation has a historical root that stems from the presidency of President Hugo Chávez.
 What are the causes of the hunger problem in Venezuela?
 What efforts are underway to alleviate poverty in Venezuela?

 Chávez’s Presidency Contributes to Venezuelan Crisis

-The Venezuelan crisis of 2016 is shares responsibility for the hunger problem in Venezuela.
-While there are multiple suspected causes of the economic and societal collapse in Venezuela, many believe that the overreliance on the country’s oil revenue during Hugo Chávez’s presidency contributed to the current crisis.
-Capitalizing on Venezuela’s crude oil reserves, which is the largest in the world, former President Hugo Chávez’s socialist government implemented numerous social welfare programs that were mainly supported by the government’s oil revenue.
-However, mismanagement and corruption within the government led to hyperinflation.
-The price of goods rose by 720%.
+The Venezuelan crisis of 2016 is partly responsible for the hunger problem in Venezuela.
+While there are multiple suspected causes of the economic and societal collapse in Venezuela, many believe that over-reliance on the country’s oil revenue during Hugo Chávez’s presidency contributed to the current crisis.
+Capitalizing on Venezuela’s crude oil reserves, the largest in the world, former President Hugo Chávez’s socialist government implemented numerous social welfare programs that the government’s oil revenue supported.
+However, the mismanagement and corruption within the government led to hyperinflation.
+Consequently, the price of goods rose by 720%.

 Venezuelans Suffer from Food Insecurity